 If AI assistants are already recommending your competitors, you have a visibility problem that SEO alone won't solve.
 You need to build the signals that AI systems use to evaluate trustworthiness.

 That means getting serious about review collection.
 Not as a nice-to-have, but as a core business function.
 It means cleaning up your citations so your business information is consistent everywhere.
 It means implementing structured data so AI systems can parse your business correctly.
+If your team needs the technical layer, start with What Is JSON-LD?.
+If you need the review layer, read Reviews That Move AI Rankings.
+You can also check where one profile stands with the free AI Visibility Grader.

 Pro Tip

-- LocalBusiness Schema Documentation — Schema.org's official structured data specification
+- LocalBusiness Schema Documentation.
+Schema.org's official structured data specification

-Dylan Allen is the CEO of Cheers, the GEO platform for local service businesses.
+Dylan Allen-Arnegård is the CEO of Cheers, the local search platform for service businesses.